Mrs Edith Penny

 Re: Ms Sheila Cartwright, aged 69

-Ms Cartwright, who has been recuperating from unstable diabetes mellitus and infected foot ulcer, requires assistance and frequent monitoring following the discharge today.
+I am referring Ms Sheila Cartwright, who was diagnosed with uncontrolled diabetes mellitus and minor infected left leg foot ulcer, for regular monitoring and appropriate management from your facility following the discharge today.